pinterest/riffed/doc/GettingStarted.md

 `:functions` | This is a keyword list that maps the thrift service method name to a method that handles it.
 In this case, we have yet to define the module `RiffedTutorial.Handler`, however we will shortly.
 `:server` | This tells Riffed which type of thrift server to use.
 For details on the different types, as well as all the additional parameters you can give here, you will need to consult the [Erlang Thrift Implementation](https://github.com/apache/thrift/tree/master/lib/erl).

-Next, we see a `defenum` block.
-Elixir does not support any form of enumeration, and so this invokes some macros built into Riffed for defining enums.
-Always ensure the ordering here matches with the ordering in your `.thrift` file.
-Well, actually the ordering is not important, but rather the values you assign are.

-Lastly, there are two more macros `enumerize_struct` and `enumerize_function` which you use to tell Riffed how your enum is used.
+Next, there are two more macros `enumerize_struct` and `enumerize_function` which you use to tell Riffed how your enum is used.
 Any fields, parameters, or return values must be enumerized so Riffed will know how to convert between their base values and the enumerized values.

 ## 3. Building the Handler